CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 “Evil forces” are represented by _hazards_ that the players use against one another.
 For example, if you move a character into Moria, your opponent could play a Troll card as a hazard.
 These hazards are not “controlled” by the Wizards, but rather they represent the forces of Sauron, who himself is in a “dormant” or hiding phase.
 All players are “good,” so conflict takes the form of hazards and direct attempts to “persuade” or “dominate” each other and each other’s characters and forces, rather than the form of direct conflict.

 {: .note }
 > **Note:** For purposes of readability, these rules use the standard masculine pronouns when referring to a person of uncertain gender.
-In such cases, these pronouns are intended to convey the meanings: she/he, him/her, etc.
+In such cases, these pronouns are intended to convey the meanings: she/he, him/her, etc.<span id="page2" class="page-number">2</span>

+---

 ## USING THIS RULESBOOK